Aleshmandr/Uice/README.md

 Transitions are `Component`s that can be attached to any `View` in order to define how will it behave when a `Show` or `Hide` operation is requested on it. `ShowTransition` and `HideTransition` are independent fields in the `View`'s editor, so you can set different behaviors based on the direction of the transition.
 If no transition is set for a particular operation, the View's GameObject will be just activated/deactivated when requested.

-There is a set of common transitions already included in jUIce's codebase, but you can create your own if there's none that satisfy your UI/UX requirements.
+There is a set of common transitions already included in Uice's codebase, but you can create your own if there's none that satisfy your UI/UX requirements.

 ## Observables
-The observable family is the bread and butter of jUIce.
+The observable family is the bread and butter of Uice.
 They act as the glue that keeps everything interconnected.

 The View and the ViewModel communicate with each other through observable objects.
 These classes have mechanisms to automatically notify observers about changes in their internal state.